tpascarella/sr50/docs/problem/bad-advice.md

 Here are some pieces of financial advice that sound good on the surface but are actually wrong.

-## "You need to max out your retirement accounts"
+### "You need to max out your retirement accounts!"

 No you do not.
 What you need is to build up passive income.